OmarMiniesy/Notes/Security/Web Application Security/SSRF.md

 - [Application Programming Interface (API)](Application%20Programming%20Interface%20(API).md) specification imports
 - Dashboards including ping and similar functionalities to check server statuses

+> After finding an SSRF endpoint to attack, use the [[Gopherus]] tool to exploit it.

 ---
 ### Attacks